 Doctors can tell you that the wear in your knee is at that point that you should consider a knee replacement.
 However, only you can gauge the pain and discomfort that it’s causing you.

-If the pain is unbearable and it makes it difficult to work or to enjoy activity then no matter your age you may want to consider having TKR.
-Quality of life is important and I’ve experienced pain-free knee after my surgery.
+If the pain is unbearable and it makes it difficult to work or to enjoy activity, then no matter your age you may want to consider having TKR.
+Quality of life is important and I’ve experienced a pain-free knee after my surgery.

 Everyday activities, as well as the fitness activities I have chosen, have all been pain-free.
 The younger you are the chances are you may outlive your replacement and need another.

-The advantage of being young is that you’ll likely heal faster and be able to resume work and activity sooner than older patients.
+The advantage of being young is that you will likely heal faster and be able to resume work and activity sooner than older patients.